RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

 ```elixir
 fragment(template, [arg1, [arg2, [arg3, ..]]])
 ```
 So at compile time we need to know the number of arguments to bind.
-Luckily special form [`unquote_splicing/1`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#unquote_splicing/1) can help us to acieve that:
+Luckily special form [`unquote_splicing/1`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#unquote_splicing/1) can help us to achieve that:
 ```elixir
 quote do
   fragment(unquote(template), unquote_splicing(args))